 Apply the Radius in Real-World Contexts:

 - Look for opportunities to apply your understanding of the radius in real-world situations.
-For example, if you are planning to build a circular garden, use the radius to calculate the amount of fencing you will need.
+As an example, if you are planning to build a circular garden, use the radius to calculate the amount of fencing you will need.

-- If you are designing a circular logo, use the radius to ensure that the logo is symmetrical and visually appealing.
+- If you are designing a circular logo, use the radius to make sure the logo is symmetrical and visually appealing.
 By applying the radius in practical contexts, you will deepen your understanding and appreciation of its importance.

 -